 Our Supply Chain

 Fruit of the Loom, Inc., operates an integrated supply chain.
-This means we make the majority (89% in 2019) of what we sell in our own facilities.
-We have more than 29,000 employees across 11 countries — with 2 textile mills, 21 sewing facilities, 11 distribution centers and 11 offices.
+This means we make the majority (86% in 2021) of what we sell in our own facilities.
+We have more than 33,000 employees across 11 countries — with 2 textile mills, 2 sporting goods manufacturing sites, 13 sewing and packaging facilities, 14 distribution centers and 10 offices.
 This gives us more operational and financial control to improve our environmental and social impact.

 However, we also source from other suppliers across the globe and, in some cases, license our trademarks to be used on specific goods in a limited territory.
 We have published a complete list of all of our owned facilities, our direct suppliers and licensees since 2012.